 Yet, if you do not yet have requirements in place, a discovery workshop will help gather them and establish a collaboration with your outsourcing partner.

 Requirements are a list of characteristics a software product needs to have.
 These “characteristics” can be grouped into:

-As per Guide to the Business Analysis Body of Knowledge (BABOK) version 3.0, a business requirement is a representation of goals, objectives, and outcomes that describe why a company initiates a project and how the success of this project will be assessed.
+As per Guide to the Business Analysis Body of Knowledge (BABOK) version 3.0, a business requirement is a representation of goals, objectives, and outcomes that describe why a company initiates a project and how it assesses the success of this project.

 A business requirement summarizes the features and functions your product requires to satisfy end-user needs or run a business process in a new way.

 An example of a business requirement: “We need a new payment method integration to process QR payments at POS.”

 Technical requirements describe software engineering aspects of the product that must be fulfilled, such as performance, reliability, and availability.

 An example of a technical requirement: “We need a PCI-DSS compliant payment processor with an open API, with 99.99% availability”.